 The transportation of the heavy load required approval to cross a set of railroad track, and Omega Morgan coordinated efforts with the railroad company and the partnering barge company.
 Additionally, scheduling between the different teams was further complicated because the ship the barge scheduled to meet at the Port of Vancouver kept changing.

-Omega Morgan has earned the reputation for being capable of handling the most challenging jobs, and this project showcased the company’s talent and abilities.
+Omega Morgan has earned the reputation as a logistics trucking company capable of handling the most challenging jobs, and this project showcased the company’s talent and abilities.

 For more information about this project, read the case study.